Valid XHTML 1.0 Transitional

 You can use the development environment of your preference to compile, run and test the DictionaryForMIDs tools and applications.
 For example Eclipse, NetBeans or any other Java development environment.

-For compiling the DictionaryForMIDs Java ME application, most people install Sun's Wireless Toolkit (WTK).
+For compiling the DictionaryForMIDs Java ME application, most people install Sun's Java ME SDK.

-The following dependencies exist between the CVS projects:
+The following dependencies exist between the tools and applications:

 Building the tools and applications with build.xml

-The CVS project 'Build' provides the file build.xml.
+The SVN directory 'Build' contains the file build.xml.
 This file build.xml is used to compile and create the jar files of all tools and applications.

 Here is how to use the build.xml file: